hmcalister/LiteralCloudService_ImageGetter/README.md

 This file also has several useful methods, including:
 - `get_cloud_sources`: Get all of the cloud sources specified in `CloudSourcesData.json`
 - `archive_images`: Move all of the images from `images/current_downloads` to `images/{date}`, although this should not need to be called externally

+See `pydocs/Clouds` for more detailed documentation.

+## How to Use CloudSource

-- `wget_sources`: Get all of the sources images over the course of a day.
-This method is really the only call that needs to be made from a script (see `get_sources.py`).
+A script in the root directory called `wget_sources` is set up to handle getting all of the source images over the course of a day.
 Logging from this is sent to `logs/{date}-cloud-sources.log` and are fairly comprehensive.
 Most errors possible are handled and logged (as a single error could prevent future sources from resolving).

-See `pydocs/Clouds` for more detailed documentation.

 ---